sraocodes/SRAO_CV/content/projects.md

             - Built specialized **GPTs for agricultural applications**
             - Developing AI tools for **crop modeling**

+            **Healthcare App Machine Learning Architecture**
+            - As a freelancer, advised on machine learning library selection and developed an MVP using Gradio for a client's healthcare application.

         skills:
           - type: "font"
             icon: "fa-brain"